harwoeck/magic/README.md

 # magic

-:tophat: Package `magic` is an auto-parsing library and competitive coding helper package with batteries included.
+:carousel_horse: `magic` is an auto-parsing library and competitive coding helper package with batteries included.
 You just need to initialize it with a `SrcProvider` (e.g. a string, file, stream, etc.) and subsequently whish a type to auto-parse.
 The library takes care of allocating memory and populating it.
 The sequence of inputs is defined by the memory layout of the reading-type.

 **In no circumstance you should use this package for production code.
 Use it only during competetive coding, when coding time matters and input parsing is trivial.
 I originally built this for the [Catalysts Coding Contest (codingcontest.org)](http://codingcontest.org)**